A Supersymmetry Primer: Experimental signals for supersymmetry

 A second way of annihilating excess bino-like LSPs to the correct density is obtained if $2 m_{\tilde N_1} \approx m_{A^0}$, or $m_{h^0}$, or $m_{H^0}$, as shown in fig.~\ref{fig:darkmatterannihilation}b, so that the cross-section is near a resonance pole.
 An $A^0$ resonance annihilation will be $s$-wave, and so more efficient than a $p$-wave $h^0$ or $H^0$ resonance.
 Therefore, the most commonly found realization involves annihilation through $A^0$.
 Because the $A^0 b \overline b$ coupling is proportional to $m_b \tan\beta$, this usually entails large values of $\tan\beta$ \cite{DNDM}.
-(Annihilation through $h^0$ is also possible \cite{hfunnel}.)
+(Annihilation through $h^0$ is also possible \cite{hfunnel}, if the LSP mass is close to $m_{h^0}/2 = 62.5$ GeV.)
 The region of parameter space where this happens is often called the ``$A$-funnel" or ``Higgs funnel" or ``Higgs resonance region".

 A third effective annihilation mechanism is obtained if $\stilde N_1$ mixes to obtains a significant higgsino or wino admixture.
 Then both fig.~\ref{fig:darkmatterannihilation}c and the co-annihilation diagrams of fig.~\ref{fig:coannihilation} can be important \cite{EdsjoGondolo}.
 In the ``focus point" region of parameter space, where $|\mu|$ is not too large, an LSP with a significant higgsino content can yield the correct relic abundance even for very heavy squarks and sleptons \cite{focuspointDM}.
-(This is motivated by focusing properties of the renormalization group equations, which allow $|\mu| \ll m_0^2$ in minimal supergravity inspired models \cite{hyperbolic,focuspoint}.)
+This is motivated by focusing properties of the renormalization group equations, which allow $|\mu|^2 \ll m_0^2$ in MSUGRA models \cite{hyperbolic,focuspoint}.
+In fact, within MSUGRA, squarks are required to be very heavy, typically several TeV.
+This possibility is attractive, given the LHC results that exclude most models with squarks lighter than 1 TeV.
 It is also possible to arrange for just enough wino content in the LSP to do the job \cite{winocontentDM}, by choosing $M_1/M_2$ appropriately.

 A fourth possibility, the ``sfermion co-annihilation region" of parameter space, is obtained if there is a sfermion that happens to be less than a few GeV heavier than the LSP \cite{GriestSeckel}.
 In many model frameworks, this is most naturally the lightest stau \cite{staucoannihilation}, but it could also be the lightest top squark \cite{stopcoannihilation}.
 A significant density of this sfermion will then coexist with the LSP around the freeze-out time, and so annihilations involving the sfermion with itself or with the LSP, including those of the type shown in fig.~\ref{fig:sfermioncoannihilation}, will further dilute the number of sparticles and so the eventual dark matter density.